 Daily exercise provides a rich data set for tracking progress.
 Three metrics capture the full picture:

 Consistency streak.
 The most important metric is simply the number of consecutive days you have exercised.
 A 30-day streak is more valuable than any individual workout performance measure.
-Track it visually β a calendar where you mark each completed day provides powerful motivation to maintain the chain.
+Track it visually, a calendar where you mark each completed day provides powerful motivation to maintain the chain.
+Behavioral research on habit maintenance consistently shows that visible streak evidence is a stronger predictor of long-term adherence than any single performance metric, which is why gamified apps rely on it as a primary reinforcement loop.

 Performance benchmarks (test monthly).
 Once per month, perform a standard assessment: maximum push-ups in 60 seconds, maximum squats in 60 seconds, maximum plank hold, resting heart rate.
-These objective measures quantify the adaptation that daily training produces over time.
+These objective measures quantify the adaptation that daily training produces over time, and they protect you from the common scenario where the scale does not move but real fitness is accruing.
+Schoenfeld et al. (2017, PMID 27433992) documented that muscular adaptations respond to cumulative weekly volume, so monthly (not weekly) testing is the right cadence for seeing signal above noise.

 Signs You Need to Modify Your Daily Approach